babylonchain/babylon/docs/transaction-impl-spec.md

 SerializedStakingData = MagicBytes || Version || StakerPublicKey || FinalityProviderPublicKey || StakingTime
 ```

-To transform this data into op_return data:
+To transform this data into OP_RETURN data:

 ```
 StakingDataPkScript = 0x6a || 0x47 || SerializedStakingData
+```

 where:
-0x6a - is byte marker representing OP_RETURN op code
+- 0x6a - is byte marker representing OP_RETURN op code
-0x47 - is byte marker representing OP_DATA_71 op code, which pushed 71 bytes onto the stack
+- 0x47 - is byte marker representing OP_DATA_71 op code, which pushed 71 bytes onto the stack
-```

-The final op_return output will have the following shape:
+The final OP_RETURN output will have the following shape:
 ```
 TxOut {
  Value: 0,